 Dana takes pleasure in being an active member of her community.
-She is a curator of TedxCountyLineRoad.
+She has been a curator of TedxCountyLineRoad.
 She currently serves as a board member for the Legacy Foundation, Lake County’s community foundation, where she is chair of the governance committee and sits on the executive committee.
-She is also a board member of Avicenna Academy, her children’s school.
-Dana participates in the Porter County Community Foundation’s initiative, @PCgivingproject, an endowment fund for children’s causes in Porter County, Indiana.
+She is also a board member of HealthLinc, a federally qualified healthcare center, and Avicenna Academy, her children’s school.
 She is a 2011 graduate of the Valparaiso Chamber Leadership Academy and a graduate of the 2012 FBI Citizens’ Academy.
 Dana was recognized as Up and Coming Influential Woman of the Year in the law in 2013.
 In 2016, she was named one of the “20 under 40” in business by the Northwest Indiana Times Media Group.

 Dana was invited to be the 2017 Winter Commencement Speaker at Valparaiso University.

 Valparaiso University School of Law, 2007

 Indiana University Purdue University, Indianapolis, 2004

 - Illinois Bar